habitoti/Azure-OCR-Pre-Consume-Script/README.md

 Downstream from Paperless-ngx, I’m using the excellent [Paperless-AI](https://github.com/clusterzx/paperless-ai).
 Thanks to its flexible query mechanism, it delivers great results for tagging and metadata extraction—especially now that the OCR content is nearly perfect.
 However, as of now, Paperless-AI does not limit the amount of content passed into the prompt.
 Since my Azure OpenAI GPT-4o-mini model is limited to 8k tokens per prompt, very large documents may not be processed at all.

 To address this, I’ve added an optional content cutoff that limits the amount of recognized text.
 In practice, most everyday documents are short enough, and even longer ones usually have the important content within the first few pages.
 Setting a cutoff of 15,000 to 20,000 characters helps reduce prompt size without sacrificing relevant context.
+(Note: as of May 14th, 2025, there is a change on the way for Paperless-AI to introduce a configurable token limitation.
+Once this has been published, content limitation wouldn't be needed from that point on -- unless of course you also want to restrict the load on the Paperless search engine...)

 ## Features